FTC Gives Final Approval to Settlements with Four Companies Related to EU-U.S. Privacy Shield

 The U.S. Virgin Islands Joins the Ban the Box Movement

-On November 10, 2018, the U.S. Virgin Islands joined the “ban-the-box” movement by enacting legislation regulating employers’ use of the criminal records of applicants and employees.
+On November 10, 2018, the U.S. Virgin Islands joined the “ban-the-box” movement by enacting legislation regulating employers’ use of the criminal records of candidates and employees.
 Currently, 32 states and over 150 localities have enacted such laws for public employers; approximately 12 states and 17 localities have extended such laws to private-sector employers, and some jurisdictions have extended such laws to government contractors.
 The Virgin Islands law, Act No. 8134:

-- prohibits employers from asking an applicant to disclose any information concerning: (i) an arrest or detention that did not result in a conviction; (ii) “a referral to, or participation in, any pretrial or post trial diversion program”; or (iii) “a conviction that has been judicially dismissed or ordered sealed pursuant to law.”
+- prohibits employers from asking an candidate to disclose any information concerning: (i) an arrest or detention that did not result in a conviction; (ii) “a referral to, or participation in, any pretrial or post trial diversion program”; or (iii) “a conviction that has been judicially dismissed or ordered sealed pursuant to law.”

 - prohibits employers from seeking any of these categories of information from another source.